How to import and export CMS/Static Pages to Magento 2

 3/29/19

-Now, that you have every attribute reference you can manually compose the import table.
+Now, that you have every attribute reference, you can manually compose the Magento 2 CMS page import table.

 NOTE: pages composed with Page Builder have the same attribute formatting.
-The content is stored in the ‘content’ column and has the same formatting as CMS page you have composed manually.
-Which means that Improved Import and Export extension supports pages composed with Page Builder.
+The content is stored in the ‘content’ column and has the same formatting as a CMS page you compose manually.
+It means that the Improved Import and Export extension supports pages composed with Page Builder.

 Now that you have your import table ready you can start creating an import job.
 To do this, log in to your Magento 2 admin panel and navigate to System > Improved Import / Export > Import Jobs.

-Here, at the Import Jobs grid you need to click ‘Add New Job’ button.
+Here, at the Import Jobs grid, you need to click the ‘Add New Job’ button.

-Next comes the Import Settings section where you need to select required import entity.
+Next comes the Import Settings section where you need to select an import entity.
+You can import Magento 2 CMS pages, blocks, and widgets separately:

 Then, scroll down to the Import Behavior section.

-After, you are welcomed by the Import Source section.
+Now, you are in the Import Source section.

 The last section to pay attention to is Map Attributes.

 You can also select the platform you are importing CMS pages from in the Select A Platform field.
-This way the extension will load the attribute mapping list automatically.
+The extension will load the attribute mapping list automatically.

 That’s it for the import job.
-You can now hit big orange ‘Save and Run’ button at the top-right corner of the screen to start the import process.
+You can now hit the big orange ‘Save and Run’ button at the top-right corner of the screen to the Magento 2 CMS page import.
 Improved Import and Export extension will take care of everything else.